GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 ${PROJECT_ID}:${DATASET_NAME}.netflow_log_data

 ```
+#### Looker repo
+You can leverage this [open source code] (https://github.com/llooker/anomaly_detection_network_logs/tree/master)  to import the Looker dashboard and underlying LookML for your use.

 ####
 Pass the parameter in the pipeline.
 If not passed, pipeline assumes no need to store raw log data.
 Feature and outlier data will be stored as expected.